drivera123/LDRS500/unit-2.md

 ## Overview

-Introduce this topic to students in a couple of paragraphs.
-Tell the In week two our will focus will be on historical and current models of leadership theory and practice to build competency in adaptability and change.
-Examining the roles of essential leadership, framework of assessing leadership, the role of innate qualities and characteristics in how they are integrated appropriately in leadership practices.
+In week two our focus will be on historical and current models of leadership theory and practice to build competency in adaptability and change.
+Examining the roles of essential leadership, framework of assessing leadership, the role of innate qualities and characteristics in how they are integrated appropriately in leadership practices..

 **Some of the learning outcomes in this week will include:**